 - Severe asthma attacks

 - Missing school and other activities

-Some children may develop side effects and long-term medications.
+Some children may develop side effects from the long-term use of asthma medications.
 For example, inhaled oral corticosteroids may be associated with fungal infections, Cushing syndrome, weight gain, and metabolic dysfunctions.
-You may talk to the doctor to know the precautions to prevent these effects of medications.
+You may talk to the doctor to know the precautions to prevent these medication side effects.

 Diagnosis Of Asthma